awslabs/aws-managed-services/CONTRIBUTING.md

 1. You are working against the latest source on the *main* branch.
 2. You check existing open, and recently merged, pull requests to make sure someone else hasn't addressed the problem already.
 3. You open an issue to discuss any significant work - we would hate for your time to be wasted.
+4. You review and adhere to the [PULL_REQUEST_TEMPLATE](PULL_REQUEST_TEMPLATE.md).
+You can use this template as part of your pull requests submissions.

 To send us a pull request, please: